ifyouseewendy/alpha_hang/README.md

 ```

 **Strategy underground**

+Brain is working based on three known conditions:

++ Length of word
++ Letters not in word
++ Letters in word and their positions

+Find the letter which has most frequencies in all '*' positions.

 Suppose we are guessing `'hello'`.
 After serveral guesses, we got `'*e**o'` confirmed, and `'abc'` exclueded.
 Now there are 10 words located in our dictionary: